Press Ctrl+ to make text larger

 Welcome to 3D Design at the University of Plymouth.
 Plymouth is one of the UK's 10 largest universities and is consistently ranked among the top three modern design universities.
 Plymouth is a national leader for teaching excellence, and we are renowned for the amount of contact time and the quality of small group work and one-to-one tutorial.
 We are located at the prestigious modern Roland Levinsky Building right in the centre of Plymouth.
 The city and most accommodation is within walking distance, and so is the sea.
 We are committed to provide the highest quality of teaching and research and 50% of our research were judged as showing international excellence.

-The Guardian placed Plymouth's Art and Design courses above many of the best known design universities.
+The Guardian placed Plymouth's Art and Design courses among many of the best known design universities.
 With around 30,000 students and 3000 staff, Plymouth offers a comprehensive range of academic programmes at undergraduate, postgraduate and research level.
 Sustainable design is embedded into all modules, and Plymouth has won top honours in a list of green awards including being the UK's greenest university.
 In Design, we offer both BA undergraduate and MA postgraduate degrees.
-Our BA (Hons) degree courses are suitable for students from Foundation, A Levels (from both Art and Design Technology), Progression from HND courses, Mature and Overseas.
+Our BA (Hons) degree courses are suitable for students from Foundation, A Levels (Art & Design, or Design Technology), progression courses, Mature and Overseas.
+2nd & 3rd yr entries can be considered.
 We welcome international students from over 120 different countries and have an International office with a specialist team of experts who can assist and support you before and after your arrival.
-We work in close partnership with 16 FE colleges, 2 HE colleges and with several establishments throughout the UK's south-west peninsula.
-A newly set up Foundation Course with PUIC offers international students Foundation courses direct entrance into BA 3D Design.
+We work in close partnership with FE & HE colleges and with several establishments throughout the UK's south-west peninsula.
+A reently set up Foundation Course with PUIC offers international students Foundation courses direct entrance into BA 3D Design.

-Subject Summary Plymouth's 3D Design course has a rapidly growing reputation, within a well-established School of Architecture, Design and Environment.
-Students are employed by companies including Foster & Partners, Tangerine, Dyson, Lego, the BBC, Starck, Atkins, Kelly Hoppen, Zoeftig and Pendennis Superyachts.
-They have won prestigious awards including many from the RSA, D&AD, Lighting Association, New Designers, New Forest Trust, Ideal Home, New Design Britain, Domus, UK Superyachts Design Challenge and major international competitions like India Future of Change and the Seatec International Boat Design Challenge.
+Subject Summary Plymouth's 3D Design course has a high reputation, within a well-established School of Architecture, Design and Environment.
+Students are employed by companies including Foster & Partners, Tangerine, Dyson, Lego, the BBC, Starck, Kelly Hoppen and Pendennis Superyachts.
+They have won prestigious awards including many from the RSA, D&AD, Lighting Association, New Designers, New Forest Trust, New Design Britain, Domus, and major international competitions like India Future of Change, and the Seatec International Boat Design Challenge.
 Our students are taught by leading practitioners in specialised fields who contribute nationally and internationally to design practice and design issues.
 How a designer thinks and acts are crucial tools in the design world.
 Design equips students to make the most of their ideas in a progressive and inspiring way.
 Whatever your abilities are, the course makes the most of your potential and translates this into creative process.
-The course is run over three years and is progressive, through each year and fun.
+The course is run in 2 semesters/yr over three years.
+Work expereince is an option in your 2nd yr, and it is possble to take a year out between your 2nd & 3rd yrs.
 We use a range of materials and technologies in relationship to making.
 Our working environment is in studios and workshops situated with a new and exciting purpose built building in Plymouth.
 You can either enter the course specifically to specialism or enter to the general award; the process remains flexible and is determined by your needs.

 BA 3D Design Degrees We deliver a comprehensive design education, developing your creativity, cultural awareness and career opportunities.
 We help you explore all 3 disciplines during Year 1 before you decide, or if you want to cover all areas, you can combine multidisciplinary skills and do a combined 3D Design degree.
 You will meet many of our exchange students and maybe go on one yourself - to Italy, India, Japan, or Romania ...
 We help you become more creative placing you in a real life open design studio, giving you your own personal work space, creating good teams, helping you to think in new ways, and letting your design culture inspire you.
 This means that your designs are fresh, innovative, witty and you develop your own identity, which is important for your career.
 You have the chance to show your work to the public at our 2nd Year Public Show, Final Degree Show, Contemporary Craft Fair at Bovey Tracey, Eco Design Fair, Free Range and New Designers in London.
-After you graduate we stay in touch and our students show at international exhibitions like Milan, Design Miami, 100% Design, Tent, Talent Zone, Designers Block, Chelsea Crafts Fair, Devon Guild, Hidden Art, Somerset Arts week, Top Drawer, 100 Devon Potters ...
+After you graduate we stay in touch and our students show at international exhibitions like Milan, 100% Design, Tent, Designers Block, Devon Guild, ...
 We help to feature you in articles and TV interviews on Sky, FX, Icon, Blueprint, BBC, Guardian...
 We partner you with like minded designers ...
 We put you in touch with manufacturers like Zoeftig, Block, Joseph Joseph, Saxum, Dartington, Suck UK ...
 And welcome you our unique new MA Masters degrees ...
 This means that you are not alone and have a much better chance of success.
 Above all, we enjoy ourselves.

 BA Product Designer Product Design deals with the tangible experience of seeing, desiring, obtaining, and using a product, ultimately defining the consumer's emotional connection to the object.
 Through creative and analytical processes, designers determine the aesthetic and functional characteristics of a product.
 Specific skills and techniques are adopted to help identify new opportunities for innovation, design excellence, brand and visual identity.
 Should you be a Product Designer?
 Product Design provides you with skills to turn your ideas into real products, which are a pleasure to use.
 We teach design so that you can create delightful and rewarding experiences.
 And we have unique methods to help you identify opportunities for innovative new ideas, and play with aesthetics, functions and visual identities.
 Graduates from our course are working at major design consultancies, as well as in-house designers, and doing postgraduate research.